 Obnam can do push or pull backups, depending on what you need.
 You can run Obnam on the client, and push backups to the server, or on the server, and pull from the client over SFTP.
 However, access to live data over SFTP is currently somewhat limited and fragile, so it is not recommended.

-- The full manual (currently a work in progress): available as a web page and PDF.
+- The full manual (currently a work in progress): available as:

 - Development stuff